SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 any network should be able to achieve this.

 One key point of this course is trying to stay organized.
 Spending time now organizing your code will save time in the future as you start to add more and more features.
-As subgoals, please fulfill the following exercises:
+As subgoals, please complete the following exercises:

 1. Implement your model in a script called `model.py`.